mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     max_ttl=5h
 ```

-This creates a role that is attached to an associated lease:
+This creates a credential that is attached to an associated lease:

 ```bash
 $ vault read mongodbatlas/creds/test